cardinsou/Fireeye-Trellix-EDR-HX-agent-Forensic/README.md

 ### Sqlcipher

-You can install it from the repo (eg. ubuntu: apt-get install sqlcipher) and execute the following commands to save the DB in un-ecrypted format:
+You can install it from the repo (eg. ubuntu: apt-get install sqlcipher) and execute the following commands to save the DB in un-encrypted format:

 ```
 user$ sqlcipher